-You told us that you wanted much stronger local support for carers.
-It is our job to use the £200,000 BIG Lottery Fund to provide a grassroots service run by carers for carers, to best meet your needs.
-The hubs will be a one-stop shop where you can find information about what is happening in your local area, get advice, support and make friends.
+You told us that you wanted much stronger local support for carers and thanks to a grant of £200,000 from the National Lottery Community Fund (formerly the Big Lottery Fund) awarded in the year 2013/14 we have been able to provide a grassroots service run by carers for carers, to best meet your needs.
+The hubs are one-stop shop where you can find information about what is happening in your local area, get advice, support and make friends.

-We now have 10 hubs running in Bishop’s Stortford, Chorleywood, Hemel Hempstead, Hoddesdon, Potters Bar, Letchworth Garden City, St Albans, Stevenage, Watford and Welwyn Garden City.
-Three new hubs are planned to open in 2017/18 in Ware, Buntingford and Berkhamsted.
+We have 16 hubs running in Berkhamsted, Bishop’s Stortford, Borehamwood, Buntingford, Chorleywood, Harpenden, Hemel Hempstead, Hoddesdon, Potters Bar, Letchworth Garden City, Royston, St Albans, Stevenage, Ware, Watford and Welwyn Garden City.

-There is also an evening support group in Hatfield at the Tesco Extra (Community Room) on the second Wednesday of each month from 7.30pm - 9pm.
+There are some evening groups including one in Hatfield at the Tesco Extra (Community Room) on the second Wednesday of each month from 7.30pm - 9pm.

-In addition each hub area will have Volunteer Ambassadors whose role it is to help identify new carers and to spread the word about what is available locally for them.
+In addition each hub area has Volunteer Ambassadors whose role it is to help identify new carers and to spread the word about what is available locally for them.

 Within each hub area you can also attend workshops to learn new skills and have a break from caring.
 Please click here to see what events are available.

 Upcoming Hub Events

 Due to the coronavirus (COVID-19) all the events we are hosting, including Hubs and support groups, are currently cancelled.
 We will update you as things change.
 You can contact us for support or advice on 01992 58 69 69 or email